-Despite the sale of concentrate, the Mina Martha project remains in the exploration stage because management has not established proven or probable ore reserves required to be classified in either the development or production stage.
+Despite the sale of concentrate, the all projects remain in the exploration stage because management has not established proven or probable ore reserves required to be classified in either the development or production stage.
 As such, the sales of concentrate are classified as silver and gold recovery, net of expenses in profit and loss.